Kevin-McIsaac/policy-pal-pages/status.md

 ``

 1. Updated the scraper and extended to depth 16.
 Found 45 text/html files from 51 htm* files
 2. Ingested with latest HTML cleaner.
-Created 1,078 docs of average 316 words
+Processed 45 files with 204,619 words into 553 docs of average 370 words

 ## STB,  6th, Jan 2005